 The first time I passed Takosushi, I did a double-take at its far east meets southwest vibe.
 I still don’t understand how that works but it does.
 Who knew potstickers would go so well with tacos?
 Another one of our favorites for a quick but delicious lunch.

-Chicora Alley (caribbean/ mexican) is like your favorite dive bar from college but with a kids menu.
+Chicora Alley (caribbean/mexican) is like your favorite dive bar from college but with a kids menu.
 The burgers, tacos, and enchiladas are good but the jerk shrimp with mango rice and beans and fried plantains stole my heart.
 The “Pubic School Pizza” on the kids menu made me laugh.

-Close to Main St and downtown Greenville
+Casual Restaurants Located Close to Main St and Downtown Greenville

-We loved Golden Brown and Delicious (burgers, sandwiches, noodles, fried things that can be described as golden brown).
+We love Golden Brown and Delicious (burgers, sandwiches, noodles, fried things that can be described as golden brown).
 It is located in The Commons, a fun little modern food court just west of downtown and along the Swamp Rabbit Trail.
 You’ll also find Indian food, BBQ, and a craft beer taproom there as well.

 We were specifically told to try the sweet potato cake at Brick Street Cafe and it did not disappoint.
 Located on Augusta St, just 0.5 miles south of Falls Park on the Reedy, it is worth the stroll here as you explore this end of town.

-For the Foodies
+Downtown Restaurants For the Foodies In The Family

 The Trappe Door (on W. Washington St, a half block from Main st) is a unique basement bar and restaurant that specializes in Belgian food and beer.
 The steak frites was delicious and I love a good Belgian beer which are often hard to find in the States.

 They make all their pasta in-house and I would definitely head for the pasta dishes.
 (One of our group had a non-pasta fish and it was blah.)
 The short-rib rigatoni, however, and my gnocchi starter, were delicious.
-The burrata appetizer was also a winner.
-We inhaled that.
-If you have younger kids that would not enjoy the fancier atmosphere of this place at dinner, try lunch or their “piccolo menu” that is served 2-5pm.

 The Lazy Goat is an upscale Mediterranean place below the Hampton Inn located right on the Greenway in downtown Greenville.
 There’s pasta, paella, and lots of cheese on the menu.
 The fried goat cheese appetizer was delicious.

 The dining room has great views of the river (it’s especially pretty at night with the lights) but the outside patio is the best if the weather cooperates.
-They serve an intermezzo menu in the afternoon that would be perfect for a stop as you walk/ bike through downtown on the Swamp Rabbit Trail.

 O-Ku (sushi) and Indaco (Italian, wood- fired pizzas) are two other amazing, dinner-only restaurants you can’t go wrong with.
 The rock shrimp appetizer at O-Ku and the G.O.A.T roll are the bomb.